 At the same time, Fnatic welcomes two new players to the team.
 The first one is Moon who played for Mineski at TI9 where they fell to Team Secret second round of the Lower Bracket.
 In Fnatic he will now fill "the gap left by Abed."
 Meanwhile Anucha 'Jabz' Jirawong will rotate to position 5 again.
-The position of the carry will be taken by Neungnara '23savage' Teeramahanon, a 17-year old prodigy form Thailand.
+The position of the carry will be taken by Nuengnara '23savage' Teeramahanon, a 17-year-old prodigy from Thailand.

 🚨 FNATIC DOTA DPC 2019-2020 TEAM 🚨— FNATIC (@FNATIC) September 4, 2019